TonnyL/Latticify/README.md

 VERIFICATION_TOKEN=<YOUR VERIFICATION TOKEN>
 ```

-⚠️Notice: The `latticify.properties` file is not committed to git, so you need to create it manually.
+⚠️ Notice: The `latticify.properties` file is not committed to git, so you need to create it manually.

 As for *Callback URL*, you need to define your own url and then modify relative constants in [Api.kt](./mobile/src/main/java/io/github/tonnyl/latticify/retrofit/Api.kt).